A guest article from one of our Coaching Partners, Marian Sample.

 Time to get creative and increase your sense of satisfaction and purpose...

 If you like to travel and discover new places, why not get excited by planning your next trip abroad?
 Or, if you’d prefer to stay closer to home, you’ll be amazed at what you didn’t know was on your doorstep.
-Try to put the same effort into researching what to do in your hometown as you would if you were visiting for the first time, and you could be surprised at what’s available to you.
+Try to put the same effort into researching what to do in your hometown as you would if you were visiting for the first time, and you may be surprised at what’s available.

-Looking at your list, if most of your activities are job-related, and you’re not currently working or are planning not to work, then ask yourself: how can you recreate the fun experiences or the joyful feelings you get after doing those work activities, in ways that are not to do with your job?
+Looking at your list, if most of your activities are job-related, and you’re not currently working or are planning not to work, then ask yourself: how can you recreate the fun experiences or the joyful feelings you get after doing those work activities, in ways that are unrelated to your job?

 If most of your chosen activities are done with other people or are fast-paced and physical, what does this tell you about possible future career or life choices?
 Or, if you like to do activities alone that are slow-paced or mind-related, what does that say?
 What hobbies might you consider?
 What volunteering or new work could you get involved with that’ll provide similar experiences to those you listed and create the same feelings of satisfaction and enjoyment?